peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsFalse { get; }

-Gets a value indicating whether this value is a CBOR false value.
+Gets a value indicating whether this value is a CBOR false value, whether tagged or not.

 <b>Returns:</b>

- `true`  If this value is a CBOR false value; otherwise,  `false` .
+ `true`  if this value is a CBOR false value; otherwise,  `false` .

 <a id="IsFinite"></a>
 ### IsFinite